 How do I use Go City San Diego?

-What is Go San Diego used for?
+What is Go City San Diego used for?

 You can get discounted admission to more than 55 destinations in San Diego and Southern California, including theme parks like SeaWorld San Diego and Knott’s Berry Farm (temporarily not available), plus hotspots like the USS Midway Museum, Belmont Park, Birch Aquarium, and select San Diego Harbor cruises.
-The more you do with your Go San Diego pass, the more you’ll save!
+The more you do with your Go San Diego Pass, the more you’ll save!

 Do Go City San Diego passes expire?

-The All-Inclusive Go Pass for San Diego can be purchased in 1-, 2-, 3-,4-, 5- and 7-day increments.
+The Go City All-Inclusive Pass for San Diego can be purchased in 1-, 2-, 3-,4-, 5- and 7-day increments.
 The pass is activated the first time you use it at a participating attraction and is valid for the number of consecutive days you purchased.
 Explorer passes are valid for 60 days after activation.

 You have two years from the date of purchase to begin using all passes.
 After two years, it will expire.
-You can only return unused passes for refunds for 90 days after the purchase date.
+You can only return unused passes for refunds for 30 days after the purchase date.
 Read the full terms and conditions to understand the refund policy.

 Once you’ve activated your Go City sightseeing pass, you can’t make changes to your pass or deduct cash from it.